Let me introduce you to Victor.

 On this website, and whenever you see anything about the Victor Movement, you will see the frog.
 His name is Victor.
 He looks left, and he looks right…and he only ever goes forward.

 Childhood trauma happens each and every day in our country.
 In fact, the incident rate has reached epidemic proportions around the world.
 However, unlike most epidemics we have a cure, we know how to heal and we know how to move forward.

 While pedophiles look to destroy, the Victor looks to move from victimhood and coping to overcoming and being Victorious in life.

 Just like Victor the frog, we are moving forward.
-On July 18th my team and I will walk from Saskatoon and end with a rally in Regina on July 22nd.
+On July 17, 2018, my team and I will walk across Alberta, landing in Calgary for our Saturday rally on July 21st.
 We want to see you there, ready to stand together and shed all the shame.
 We will tell everyone about what happened to us, how we felt and the effects of the abuse.
-If you cannot join us in Winnipeg, we ask you to show your courage in your city or town and host your own Victor Walk.
+If you cannot join us in Calgary, we ask you to show your courage in your city or town and host your own Victor Walk.

 I loved my years in hockey, I wouldn’t trade them for anything, but the Victor Movement is my life’s work, my legacy.
 I know if we all band together, if we raise our voices, and find our courage we will be able to change the way that childhood rape is seen in our country.

 My name is Theoren Fleury, and I am a Victor over the trauma of childhood rape.